Phala-Network/dstack/kms/README.md

 ## Trustness

 ### Local-Key-Provider Mode
+A instance of [`gramine-sealing-key-provider`](https://github.com/MoeMahhouk/gramine-sealing-key-provider) is required being deployed on the host machine.
+Can be deployed by [../key-provider-build](../key-provider-build/run.sh).

 In this mode, the CVM obtains application keys from the `gramine-sealing-key-provider`, which runs within an SGX enclave.
 The provider derives the application keys using:
 - The SGX sealing key
 - CVM measurements, including: